wilfried01/TSM-CloudSys_k3s-labs/README.md

 ### Forecast

-Based on the data provided, forecasts X amounts of days in the future.
-It utilizes LSTM to forecast based on historical data from Groupe E. It will create as many instances as devices in the database (in this case, it will be capped at 10 instances/devices).
-Every minute, it will forecast the following day, storing the result in the database as a RedisTimeSeries.
+Based on the data provided, the **Forecast** module forecasts X amounts of days in the future.
+It uses the LSTM Machine learning algorithm.
+The goal here is to create as many instances as devices in the database.
+Every minute, we will be forecasting the following day, storing the result in the database as a RedisTimeSeries.

 ### Redis